Admitted First-Year Students

 Follow the @WestminsterAdmissions Instagram page where you can ask all your questions about coming to school, meet other admitted Griffins, stay up do date on registration and new-student activities, and learn more about the Westminster community as a whole.

 6. Register for Griffin GearUp

 Registration for classes begins in April with Griffin GearUp programs, which help first-year students experience campus, meet other students, and prepare for the first day of classes.
 There are many dates to choose from, making it easier to schedule your visit when it works best for you.

 First-year students who cannot attend a Griffin GearUp should email firstname.lastname@example.org for more information.

-The Office of Residence Life will be housing residents at standard capacity for Fall 2021.
-Therefore, Westminster is taking several precautions to ensure the health of residential students:
+The Office of Residence Life is housing students at standard capacity.
+Westminster is taking several precautions to ensure the health of residential students:

 - Students living on campus can expect housekeeping to continue to clean with CDC protocols in mind.

 - Isolation housing space will be available on campus for residents who contract COVID-19.
 Quarantine spaces will be provided for residents who have been exposed to COVID-19.

 Other Ways to Prepare for Your First Semester